 - Warm air or poor circulation.
 Electrical failure prevents cooling systems from working, while an obstruction in your ductwork hampers airflow.
 This can also be caused by a dirty air filter.

 - Higher utility bills.
-Faulty components or clogs force your air conditioner to work longer.
-Watch your monthly bills for sudden changes.
+Damaged components or clogs force your air conditioner to work harder.
+Watch your monthly bills for sudden increases.

-If your repair bill exceeds $1,500, it may be a better option to schedule air conditioning installation instead.
-A new air conditioner is more energy efficient, which can save you money on cooling bills in the long run.
+If your repair bill is more than $1,500, it might be a wiser option to request air conditioning installation instead.
+A new air conditioner is more energy efficient, which can save you money on cooling bills over time.

-Your Tri City Fuel & Heating technician will help you figure out the right choice.
-Since 1964, we’ve been renowned for our honest, high-quality air conditioning repair in West Columbia and devotion to outstanding customer service.
-Schedule your appointment by calling us at 803-265-4208 today!
+Your Tri City Fuel & Heating technician will help you settle on the right choice.
+Since 1964, we’ve been renowned for our dependable, high-quality air conditioning repair in West Columbia and devotion to outstanding customer service.
+Arrange your appointment by calling us at 803-265-4208 today!

 1Average air conditioning repair costs are sourced from 2020 HomeGuide estimates, which are based off nationwide averages.
 Your exact cost may vary.